-Here are some fun things I aways bring.
+Here are some fun things I always bring.
 You can check them out on Amazon through the links below.

 I always have a shawl or wrap for evenings on the ship and for traveling.
 Black or white will go with everything!

-I also love to add nautical flare to my cruise wear with scarves!
+I also love to add nautical flair to my cruise wear with scarves!

 I like to bring a very small over the shoulder purse for walking around the ship.
 All I keep in it is my cabin key card, some lipstick, compact and my phone for pictures.